NotToufG/NotToufG/README.md

 - 👯 I’m looking to collaborate on music
 - 🤔 I’m looking for help with haxeflixel
 - 💬 Ask me about anything
-- 📫 How to reach me: gladeoac on Discord
+- 📫 How to reach me: gladeoac. on Discord
 - 😄 Pronouns: he/they
 - ⚡ Fun fact: you're most likely alive if you're reading this